-That said, since “Hey, what’s your credit score?” isn’t exactly a romantic line, here are some ways to maintain open dialogue — which is important even if you aren’t merging bank accounts.
+That said, “Hey, what’s your credit score?” isn’t exactly a romantic line.

 Obviously, it’s a fantasy question, so you shouldn’t read too much into their answers, but talking about what you would do with a windfall is a good way to introduce the topic of money without putting too much pressure on either of you to talk about your actual cash.

 Navigating money and relationships can be tricky.
 Let’s say your partner likes to drop a few hundred dollars on an expensive meal at your regular date night.

 While the bill may drive you nuts, try to focus on why he values this experience.
 Is he a foodie?
 Does he love being in-the-know?
-Does he want to impress you and show you how much you mean to him?
+Does he want to impress you and show you how much you mean to him through buying gifts?

 Similarly, ask yourself why this bothers you.
 Does it say anything about your willingness (or unwillingness) to go with the flow?
 Is it because your parents were frugal?
-Is it because you prefer money to be invested?
+Is it because you prefer to invest your money?
 Is it because you feel like you don’t need fancy dinners to cement your bond?

-Whatever the reason is, the more you’re able to pinpoint and discuss the reasons for both of your feelings, the more you can have an honest discussion about the best way forward.
+Whatever the reason, the more you’re able to pinpoint and discuss the origins of both your feelings, the more you can start talking money in an honest way that helps you move forward.

-If you’re building credit, you may want to hide the exact number of your debt, or downplay the financial struggles you’ve had.
+You may be tempted to hide the exact number of your debt, or downplay the financial struggles you’ve had.
 Don’t.

-What becomes a deal breaker in most relationships isn’t the number itself, but the dishonesty and lies that might make a partner feel like they can’t trust you or your word.
+What becomes a deal breaker in many relationships isn’t the number itself, but the dishonesty and lies that might make a partner feel like they can’t trust you.
 “Omitting information can also be seen as lying, so don’t do it,” says dating expert Bonnie Winston.